ppmarq1/ppmarq1/README.md

 <br />
 <br />

-Hi, I'm Pedro Marques, an ex-Executive of IT 🚀 from Portugal, currently, I'm a student and Mentor of Microverse to become a Full Stack Developer and improve my Professional Profile.
+Hi, I'm Pedro Marques, an ex-Executive of IT 🚀 from Brazil, leaving in Portugal.
+Currently, I'm a student and Mentor of Microverse to become a Full Stack Developer and improve my Professional Profile.
 Besides Project Management and Programming, I enjoy playing tennis, traveling with my family, and watching movies.

  <img align="right" alt="GIF" src="https://media.giphy.com/media/QpVUMRUJGokfqXyfa1/giphy.gif" />